 I can’t wait to try out some of the tips we learnt during our morning.
 I’m ordering Levi’s cookbook and I’ll soon be on my way to being a Caribbean culinary whizz – I’m sure Alex would love that.
 We’re definitely going back to have dinner after work one evening too, the food is just too good not to, and we really want to try some of the desserts – look at the menu and you’ll see why.

 I definitely recommend going to one of the sessions.
-They new cookery classes are running on four Saturdays (19th March, 26th March, 9th April and 16th April) from 9.30am – 11.30am, and you can book here.
+They new cookery classes are running on four Saturdays (19th March, 26th March, 9th April and 16th April) from 9.30am – 11.30am.

 What’s your favourite Caribbean food?